a2nfinance/gammaflow/text_to_video/README.md

 ## Introduction
 Currently, there are some AI models for generating video from prompts.
 However, we are particularly impressed with MoCoGAN, which can be trained from text to class to generate video.
 Our text-to-video generation source code is referenced from [MoCoGAN](https://github.com/CarloP95/mocogan/tree/a71449c0b617265b8c5193449b8121267941bf4c) [[1]](#1).

+The setup begins with the installation of essential tools like ffmpeg and necessary Python dependencies.
+Users are instructed to download and prepare the Actions as Space-Time Shapes Data Set.
+The guide then details the steps to resize the videos, train the video generator, and train the text-to-class model.
+Finally, we explain how to combine these models to achieve text-to-video generation.
+Unit tests and evaluation procedures are included to ensure the models' accuracy and effectiveness.
 ## Implementation
 ### Installation
 Install ffmpeg: